tykiww/covid19-impacted-projections/README.md

 ![](https://raw.githubusercontent.com/tykiww/timeseries-impacted-projections/master/Output/2020_projections_decomp_LS_0.png)

-This repository is an adaptation of MarketDial's pro-bono forecasting models provided for retailers amidst the current COVID-19 pandemic.
+This repository is an adaptation of MarketDial's open-source forecasting models provided for retailers amidst the current COVID-19 pandemic.
 "This repository can be used to forecast future timeseries values, and compare these forecasts against observed values to measure the impact-to-date of fleet-wide influences" [(source)](https://github.com/gkropf/timeseries-impacted-projections).

 The purpose of this rebuild is twofold:
   1) For a more non-technical audience: Create a friendlier and more streamlined approach to generating plots